 Those people were doomed, including the wives who enjoyed having so much while the laborers had so little.

 So, is it a sin to be rich?
 No, not in itself.

 There are a few people who cannot be poor, because they are bright, hardworking and they can spot circumstances where legitimate profit is available.

-Plus, if they pay fair wages and share with the poor, God will bless them further.
+Plus, if they pay fair wages and share with the poor, God will bless them even further.

 Who deserves what?

 All people need to eat, but do all people deserve to eat?
-What about those who refuse to work?
+What about adults who refuse to work at their proper tasks?